-Ruling could keep gun-regulation measure off Washington state ballot
+Judge blocks Washington ballot initiative to raise purchase age for semi-automatic rifles

 Gottlieb, the NRA and others have argued that I-1639’s petitions violated state law because they did not include text formatting such as underlines and strike-throughs to demonstrate how exactly the initiative would change the language of existing gun laws.

-Gottlieb — who last month filed a similar, unsuccessful legal challenge to block the initiative — on Friday cheered Dixon’s ruling.
+Gottlieb, who last month filed a similar, unsuccessful legal challenge to block the initiative, on Friday cheered Dixon’s ruling.

 “We got our day in court,” Gottlieb said.
 “We expected it.
 We won.”

-If it gets to Washington’s November election ballot and voters approve it, I-1639 would add a host of regulations.
-Among others, it would raise the purchase age to 21 for those buying semi-automatic weapons and also require enhanced background checks, waiting periods and training in order to obtain them.
+If it gets to Washington’s November ballot and voters approve it, I-1639 would add a host of regulations.
+Among others, it would require enhanced background checks, waiting periods and training in order to obtain them semiautomatic rifles.

 The measure also implements a provision to require owners to keep their firearms secured at home.
 Owners could face misdemeanor or felony charges in certain circumstances if someone prohibited from obtaining a weapon got access to the firearm.